TYPO3-cookbooks/site-chefcitypo3org/README.md

 The following "epics" shall be achieved

-1. Installing all necessary Chef tools (ChefDK)
+1. (/) Installing all necessary Chef tools (ChefDK)
-1. Setting up a basic Jenkins Server
+1. (/) Setting up a basic Jenkins Server
-1. Installing necessary plugins for seed jobs and the Jenkins pipeline plugin
+1. (/) Installing necessary plugins for seed jobs and the Jenkins pipeline plugin
-1. Configuring a seed job for the TYPO3 cookbooks (from Github)
+1. (/) Configuring a seed job for the TYPO3 cookbooks (from Github)
 1. Configuring a seed job for the TYPO3 Chef Repository (from Gerrit)
+1. Run cookbook tests on Jenkins (ServerSpec and ChefSpec) using TestKitchen and Docker
 1. Managing Jenkins jobs to push the cookbooks to the Chef Server